awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-version.md

 1. For **Target platform**, verify that the target operating system platform shown for each installable file is correct\.
 If the operating system shown is not correct, choose the correct operating system from the drop\-down list\.

    In the **Simple** versioning workflow, because you upload each installable file only once, extra steps are required to target a single file at multiple operating systems\.
 For example, if you upload an installable software file named `Logtool_v1.1.1.rpm`, you must change some defaults in the **Simple** workflow to instruct Distributor to target the same software at both Amazon Linux and Ubuntu operating systems\.
 You can do one of the following to work around this limitation\.
    + Use the **Advanced** versioning workflow instead, zip each installable file into a \.zip file before you begin, and manually author the manifest so that one installable file can be targeted at multiple operating system platforms or versions\.
-For more information, see [Adding a Package Version \(Advanced\)](#add-pkg-version-adv)\.
+For more information, see [Adding a package version \(advanced\)](#add-pkg-version-adv)\.
    + Manually edit the manifest file in the **Simple** workflow so that your \.zip file is targeted at multiple operating system platforms or versions\.
-For more information about how to do this, see the end of step 4 in [Step 2: Create the JSON Package Manifest](distributor-working-with-packages-create.md#packages-manifest)\.
+For more information about how to do this, see the end of step 4 in [Step 2: Create the JSON package manifest](distributor-working-with-packages-create.md#packages-manifest)\.

 1. For **Platform version**, verify that the operating system platform version shown is either **\_any**, or the exact, specific operating system release version to which you want your software to apply\.
-For more information about specifying a platform version, see step 4 in [Step 2: Create the JSON Package Manifest](distributor-working-with-packages-create.md#packages-manifest)\.
+For more information about specifying a platform version, see step 4 in [Step 2: Create the JSON package manifest](distributor-working-with-packages-create.md#packages-manifest)\.

 1. For **Architecture**, choose the correct processor architecture for each installable file from the drop\-down list\.
-For more information about supported architectures, see [Supported Package Platforms and Architectures](distributor.md#what-is-a-package-platforms)\.
+For more information about supported architectures, see [Supported package platforms and architectures](distributor.md#what-is-a-package-platforms)\.

 1. \(Optional\) Expand **Scripts**, and review the installation and uninstallation scripts that Distributor generates for your installable software\.